AdaCore/why3/doc/syntaxref.rst

 Module interface
 ^^^^^^^^^^^^^^^^

-Module interface allows to only use an high level view, the interface, of a module during the proof and the actual implementation during the extraction.
-It is based on the cloning mechanism for checking the correspondence between the implementation and the interface.
+Module interfaces make it possible to use only a high-level view of a module, the interface, during verification.
+This relies on the cloning mechanism to check the correspondence between the implementation and the interface.
+The actual implementation is still used during the extraction.

-For example the interface can model the datastructure with a simple finite set, and the inmplementation use an ordered list:
+Below is the example of a data structure implemented using an ordered list.
+The interface models it as a finite set:

 .. code-block:: whyml